- Key Takeaways

 CSS transformations are great, but they don’t (yet?) apply to background images.
-This article presents a workaround for those times when you really do want to rotate a background image, or to keep a background image fixed while its container element is rotated.
+This article presents a workaround for those times when you really do want to rotate a background image or keep it fixed while its container element is rotated.

 For more advanced CSS knowledge like this, check out our book CSS Master, 3rd Edition.